 The long answer is that the memberships include all of our book clubs.
 With the memberships, you can choose any book club to study at any time.
-You are charged a subscription fee (quarterly or yearly) to have access to every book club (plus a few extras like workshops, interactive book clubs, downloads, and bonuses).
+You are charged a subscription fee (quarterly or yearly) to have access to every book club (plus a few extras like book clubs, workshops, downloads, and bonuses).
 If you decide at anytime you no longer want the membership, you can simply cancel.
 You will be unenrolled in the courses.

 However, with the purchase of a stand-alone course, you have access to that course for the lifetime of our business.
 You pay a one time fee and it is yours.